OFFICE OF THE SELECTBOARD

 Roberts left the meeting.

 David Jones advised the Selectboard that he had received a signed contract from Saladino for the DVFiber Connectivity Project.
 Edwards signed the Master Agreement.
 Jones noted he was processing responses received from the Community.
-Jones explained he had received 20 completed surveys and that 20% of the funds had ben potentially committed.
+Jones explained he had received 20 completed surveys and that 20% of the funds had been potentially committed.

 OTHER BUSINESS